CBC Sports has free Hockey Night in Canada games on all platforms

-Want to watch a free live stream of Hockey Night in Canada's coverage of the NHL All-Star Skills Competition or the NHL All-Star Game?
+Want to watch a free live stream of Hockey Night in Canada'?

 CBC will now live stream Hockey Night in Canada on all digital platforms, with free streaming on desktop and mobile web platforms meaning more Canadians will be able to access the games.

-Here's your guide on how to watch Hockey Night in Canada this weekend – click on the links below to watch on desktop and mobile devices.
+Here's your guide on how to watch Hockey Night in Canada on Saturday – click on the links below to watch on desktop and mobile devices.

 The CBC Sports app will continue to provide free live streams of Hockey Night in Canada games: